The Québec maritime Blog

 Where to See Whales in Bas-Saint-Laurent

-Bas-Saint-Laurent borders the St. Lawrence Estuary for nearly 200 km (120 mi.).
-You’ll be charmed by the region’s coastline if you love maritime landscapes, islands, lighthouses and marine mammals.
-Here are some of the best places to see whales in this region.
+Bas-Saint-Laurent borders the St. Lawrence Estuary for nearly 200 km (125 mi.).
+If you love maritime landscapes, islands, lighthouses and marine mammals, you’ll be charmed by this region’s coastline.
+Here are some of the best places to see whales in Bas-Saint-Laurent.

-For a whale-watching experience just two hours east of Québec City or four hours east of Montréal, Rivière-du-Loup is the place to go.
-For starters, belugas can be spotted swimming along the south shore every day from the marina and ferry wharf.
-You can also see belugas and minke whales around Île aux Lièvres (Hare Island).
-Keep your eyes peeled as you hike on this island!
+For a whale-watching experience just two hours east of Québec City or four hours east of Montréal, head to the Rivière-du-Loup area.
+For starters, belugas can be spotted swimming along the south shore of the St. Lawrence every day from the marina and ferry wharf.
+You can also see belugas and minke whales around Île aux Lièvres (Hare Island), so keep your eyes peeled as you hike on this island!

 Categories What to Do